-Element Name Description t a a t D a t la Containing all the file of the tests which will be launched by the testsuite. testPath T ID .
-(1 Any test in the intersection between testIgnoredPath and testPath will be executed by testignoredPath the testsuite, but will not appear in the JUnit final report.
+Element Name Description 4 4 D - 4 l - Containing all the file of the tests which will be launched by the testsuite. testPath T ID .
+(1 Any test in the intersection between testIgnoredPath and testPath will be executed by testIgnoredPath the testsuite, but will not appear in the JUnit final report.
 It will still generate a JUnit re- (optional) port for each test, which will allow the HTML report to let them appears as "ignored" if it is generated.
 Mostly used for known bugs which are not considered as failure but still relevant enough to appears on the HTML report.